 About Steven C.

-Steven Pitts came to the Labor Center in August of 2001 from Houston, Texas.
-Steven received his Ph.D. in economics with an emphasis on urban economics from the University of Houston in 1994.
+Steven came to the Labor Center in August of 2001 from Houston, Texas.
+He received his Ph.D. in economics with an emphasis on urban economics from the University of Houston in 1994.
 His master’s degree is also from the University of Houston and he holds a bachelor’s degree from Harvard University.
-For the fifteen years prior to his arrival at the Labor Center, Steven taught economics at Houston Community College and, for five years, he was an adjunct lecturer in the African American Studies Program at the University of Houston.
-At the Labor Center, Steven focuses on issues of job quality and Black workers.
-In this arena, he has published reports on employment issues in the Black community, initiated a Black union leadership school, and shaped projects designed to build solidarity between Black and Latino immigrant workers.
-Currently, a major area of his work involves providing technical assistance to efforts in developing Black worker centers around the country.
+For the 15 years prior to his arrival at the Labor Center, Steven taught economics at Houston Community College and, for 5 years, he was an adjunct lecturer in the African American Studies Program at the University of Houston.
+At the Labor Center, Steven focused on issues of job quality and Black workers.
+In this arena, he published reports on employment issues in the Black community, initiated a Black union leadership school, and shaped projects designed to build solidarity between Black and Latino immigrant workers.
+Especially in his later years at the Labor Center, a major area of his work involved providing technical assistance to efforts in developing Black worker centers around the country.

 This paper examines the context that gave rise to demand for a national minimum wage during the 1963 March on Washington for Jobs and Freedom, presents historical trends in the real (inflation-adjusted) value of the minimum wage and the impact on black workers, and discusses some of the contemporary issues surrounding minimum-wage policies.

 This Data Brief presents a picture of Blacks in unions that goes beyond the data in the BLS report.
 Part II examines overall Black unionization disaggregated by gender.
 Part III presents data on Black unionization disaggregated by gender and region.
 Part IV examines Black unionization with a focus on the largest 10 metropolitan areas.